 Every website owner needs a host, and the types of hosting available can seem overwhelming.
 From cloud hosting to shared web hosting, there are a dizzying array of options out there.
-It’s imperative to make sure you know which type is best for you, as each one comes with its own set of positives and negatives.
-To help you make your decision, we’ve compiled a list of the most popular types of web hosting with an explanation for when it might be best to use them.
+It’s imperative to make sure you know which type is best for you.
+Each one comes with its own set of positives and negatives.
+To help you make your decision, we’ve compiled a list of the most popular types of web hosting.
+Don’t worry, we included explanations for when it might be best to use them.

 1. Shared Web Hosting

 Shared hosting services don’t provide any features of their own.
 They simply offer space on a server for people to use, and they allow users to share resources like bandwidth and storage with other people who use the same web host.
 They also provide a user-friendly control panel so users can easily manage various functions for their websites.

 The great benefit of using a shared plan is the low cost.
 Shared hosting services are very cheap, especially when you consider all of the features and benefits that they offer.

 2. Dedicated Servers

 These are servers that are rented by an individual or company to store all their data on that server.
 This is the most expensive form of web hosting, but it also offers the most control over your site so you won’t have any issues with downtime due to shared resources or bandwidth restrictions.
 DynamicHosting provides you with great performance and is one of the best-dedicated servers you can get for your website.